 ACOs are Administrative Contracting Officers appointed by the PPV Contracting Officers.
 There are three appointed ACOs, one for each Service Area Organization (SAO, SAO East, Central, and West).
 The ACO appoints the Contracting Officer Representatives (CORs) at the facility level.

-No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government contract are authorized to participate in the VA PPV program.
+No, only Tribal Indian Health facilities (including sovereign Tribal health facilities that have a federal Government compact are authorized to participate in the VA PPV program.
 Indian Health facility participation in the VA PPV contract is coordinated through NSSC Oklahoma.

 No, McKesson is not allowed to load 340B prices or any contract prices that are not maintained by VA.